HNadeem3/FYP---Hasher-Nadeem-001159116/README.md

 Designing a Web App that will consolidate information from LLMs for CISOs to use.

-Websites that were used to help code the back-end:
+Websites that were used to help code

 How to Build a Flask Python Web Application from Scratch

 Quickstart — Flask Documentation (3.1.x)

+API — Flask Documentation (3.1.x)

 Using Path Parameters in Dynamic Routes | CodeSignal Learn